NEMO Hornet Elite Review

 Our Analysis and Test Results

-In order to make the Hornet Elite as light as it did, Nemo had to sacrifice some interior space.
+To make this tent as light as it is, Nemo had to sacrifice some interior space.
 If you are sharing the tent with someone else, you should be prepared to cozy up to them.

-Nemo did an admirable job maximizing the livable space by adding additional guy-out lines near each door that increase lateral space at shoulder level.
-However, its maximum interior height of 37" is a few inches lower than many similar 2P tents and 3 inches lower than regular Hornet.
+Nemo did an admirable job maximizing the livable space by adding additional guy-out lines near each door, which increase the lateral area at shoulder level.
+However, its maximum interior height of 37" is a few inches lower than many similar 2P tents and 3 inches lower than the regular Hornet.
 Paired with a floor space of 85"x51", two average-sized adults would struggle to sit up cross-legged at the same time.
 The floor is just the right width for two inflatable Thermarests to nestle snugly side-by-side.
-This is the key metric where the Editor's Choice Duplex bests the Hornet Elite.
-The Duplex has a much higher peak height and both side doors, when fully open, are much more luxurious.

 The saving grace of this tent is its two side doors.
-They make it supremely easy to roll in and out without disturbing the other person.
-At 6 square feet, each vestibule offers enough room for boots and a modestly-sized pack to stay out of the tent and out of the rain.
+It is supremely easy to roll in and out without disturbing the other person.
+At six square feet, each vestibule offers enough room for boots and a modestly-sized pack to stay out of the tent and out of the rain.
 Nemo opted for a vertical fly zipper, as opposed to the arc-shaped or semi-circular ones found on most tents, and testers found that it got caught less often.
-This is the main advantage over it's main competitor, the Fly Creek Platinum.
-Not only is the platinum's vestibule small, it's tricky to operate.
-If you want to watch the sunrise from inside the tent, you need to crawl out and pin back the fly.
-Even then, the view is very limited.
-In contrast, the Hornet Elite gives you two doors and a better view from each.
-Having two doors also helps with ventilation.
+The Hornet Elite gives you two doors and a great view from each, which also helps with ventilation.

 Each side has a mesh pocket that can accommodate a phone, small book, or notepad.
 One understated feature is the overhead canopy pocket, made from opaque, white ripstop nylon.
-It softens harsh LED headlamps and allows the tent to be illuminated at just the right brightness.
-The tent itself is a neutral grey with yellow highlights, but the fly is what Nemo calls elite yellow, which makes it decidedly less stealthy than most other backpacking tents or UL shelters in our review.
+It softens harsh LED headlamps and allows the tent to illuminate at just the right brightness.
+The tent itself is a neutral grey with yellow highlights, but the fly is what Nemo calls elite yellow, which makes it decidedly less stealthy than most other backpacking tents or UL shelters.